arnauqb/Qwind.jl/README.md

 # Qwind: Modelling UV line-driven winds originating from accretion discs

 Qwind is a code that aims to simulate the launching and acceleration phase of line-driven winds in the context of AGN accretion discs.
-Refer to [PAPER] for an explanation on the physics of the code.
+Refer to [the paper](https://arxiv.org/abs/2111.02742) for an explanation on the physics of the code.

 # Documentation